CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 Backend startup calls the startup service, which coordinates database preparation and resource validation before serving requests.

 Alembic is the authoritative schema history.
-The checked-in migration stream has one head (`c1e4f1a7b2d9`) and stores the applied revision in `alembic_version`.
+The checked-in migration stream has one head (`d62f3ab4e8c1`) and stores the applied revision in `alembic_version`.

 ### SQLite

 - A missing database file is created by SQLAlchemy and upgraded from Alembic base to head.
 - Startup acquires an exclusive SQLite transaction before checking or applying migrations, so concurrent processes serialize safely.
-- A non-empty database without `alembic_version` is adopted only after an exact semantic comparison with the known v1 schema.
-The baseline is stamped and the legacy `schema_metadata` table is removed by the checked-in head migration.
+- A non-empty database without `alembic_version` is rejected.
+Existing data is never silently stamped, rewritten, or inferred as a compatible legacy schema;
+  use the explicit migration/initialization workflow after reviewing the database state.
+- Head migration `d62f3ab4e8c1` removes obsolete validation and checkpoint- evaluation job-state columns, then registers each complete checkpoint artifact found in the configured checkpoint directory exactly once.
+Name and normalized path collisions fail the migration.
 - Partial, modified, or unexpected schemas fail without repair or stamping.
 Migration failures roll back the shared transaction.

 ### PostgreSQL